eclipse-ecal/ecal/doc/rst/getting_started/hello_world_python_proto.rst

    It also makes it easier to create nested messages (i.e. Protobuf messages that contain other Protobuf messages by importing them based on their package name and message name)

 Now you have the description of your message structure.
-However to make it available in python, we need to translate it to a python file.
+However, to make it available in python, we need to translate it to a python file.
 This is done by the **Protobuf Compiler** (``protoc``).

 - |fa-windows| On Windows this tool is shipped with eCAL, so if you have eCAL installed, you already got it.
   If you don't, please :ref:`install eCAL<getting_started_setup_windows>`.

-  For running your python script you don't need to have eCAL installed, even though it may be beneficial e.g. to use eCAL Mon for introspection of your topics.
+  For running your python script, you don't need to have eCAL installed, even though it may be beneficial e.g. to use eCAL Mon for introspection of your topics.

-- |fa-ubuntu| On Ubuntu you can easily obtain it standalone from the apt repository.
+- |fa-ubuntu| On Ubuntu you can easily obtain it standalone from the apt repository:
-  But if you have eCAL installed, you will also already have it installed as a dependency.

   .. code-block:: bash